bobanetwork/boba_legacy/boba_community/turing-hello-world/README.md

+* Step 1: Setting up a suitable endpoint
+* Step 2: Testing your endpoint
+* Step 3: Deploy a solidity smart contract using this endpoint
+* Step 4: Authorize and fund the turinghelper
+* Step 5: Test the complete system

 ## Step 1: Setting up a suitable endpoint

-Let's use AWS Lambda to set up an python endpoint for you.
+Let's use AWS Lambda to set up an python endpoint for you. you can of course use whatever system you prefer - there are dozens of ways to set up a server/API.
 The `app.py` takes an http POST event, extracts two numbers, adds them, and returns the result in a way that solidity can understand.

 ```python